 Terrapin Habitat Improvement Program (HIP)

-Last year was a terrible road kill year for Eastham’s diamondback terrapins, particularly near the bridge on Bridge Road and a section of Herring Brook Road.
+Historically, road kill has been a terrible problem for Eastham’s diamondback terrapins, particularly near the bridge on Bridge Road and a section of Herring Brook Road.
 The basic problem was the proximity of these roads to the salt marshes and a lack of safe nesting habitat.
 The turtles would crawl up to the road looking to nest with unfortunate consequences.
 With a growing population of terrapins this problem was only going to get worse.

-In September 2018 Eastham Conservation Foundation (ECF) submitted a Terrapin Habitat Improvement Program (HIP) to Eastham’s Conservation Commission and to MassWildlife’s Natural Heritage & Endangered Species Program.
-In May 2019 the program was approved and, with the help of AmeriCorps workers, local turtle expert Bill Allan quickly installed fencing and created “turtle gardens”—3 near the bridge and 4 at the Herringbrook Road site.
-New turtle crossing signage from the state was installed by DPW on Bridge and Herring Brook Roads.
+To address this problem, in 2018 Eastham Conservation Foundation (ECF) submitted a Terrapin Habitat Improvement Program (HIP) to Eastham’s Conservation Commission and to MassWildlife’s Natural Heritage & Endangered Species Program.
+In May 2019 the program was approved.
+Quickly, new nesting habitat ‘turtle gardens’ were created at seven sites, fencing was procured and installed, and turtle crossing signs were erected.